jadehollow/tindog/README.md

-# tindog
+# Tindog

-Dog dating site built using html, css, and bootstrap 4.6
+Dog dating site built using HTML, CSS, and Bootstrap

+## Check it out
+You can view the website here: https://javahollow.github.io/tindog/